RemiPelloux/Sniper/docs/specifications.md

 Validate URL format and accessibility
 Support for additional parameters (scan depth, specific test categories, etc.)

-2.2 Penetration Testing Engine
+2.2 Integrated Penetration Testing Engine

-Comprehensive scanning capabilities
-Modular architecture for different test categories Non-destructive testing by default with option for more invasive tests Rate limiting and considerate scanning to avoid DoS
+Orchestration layer for existing open-source security tools Modular architecture for different test categories Non-destructive testing by default with option for more invasive tests Rate limiting and considerate scanning to avoid DoS